Strychnine total synthesis: Overman synthesis (1993)

-Kuehne synthesis
+Kuehne synthesis (1993)

-The 1993 Keuhne synthesis concerns racemic strychnine.
-Starting compounds tryptamine 1 and 4,4-dimethoxy acrolein 2 were reacted together with boron trifluoride to acetal 3 as a single diastereomer in an amine-carbonyl condensation / sigmatropic rearrangement sequence.
+The Keuhne synthesis concerns the formation of racemic (±)-strychnine.
+Starting compounds tryptamine 1 and 4,4-dimethoxy acrolein 2 were reacted together with boron trifluoride to form acetal 3 as a single diastereomer in an amine-carbonyl condensation / sigmatropic rearrangement sequence.

 Hydrolysis with perchloric acid afforded aldehyde 4.
-A Johnson–Corey–Chaykovsky reaction (trimethylsulfonium iodide / n-butyllithium) converted the aldehyde into an epoxide which reacted in situ with the tertiary amine to ammonium salt 5 (contaminated with other cyclization products).
-Reduction (palladium on carbon/hydrogen) removed the benzyl group to alcohol 6, more reduction (sodium cyanoborohydride) and acylation (acetic anhydride / pyridine) produced 7 as a mixture of epimers (at C17).
-Ring closure of ring III to 8 was then accomplished with an aldol reaction using lithium bis(trimethylsilyl)amide (using only the epimer with correct configuration).
-Even more reduction (sodium borohydride) and acylation resulted in epimeric di-acetate 9.
+A Johnson–Corey–Chaykovsky reaction (reagents trimethylsulfonium iodide / n-butyllithium) converted 4 to an epoxide, which reacted in situ with the tertiary amine to ammonium salt 5 (contaminated with other cyclization byproducts).
+Reduction (H_{2} with Pd/C) removed the benzyl group to give alcohol 6.
+Reduction of 6 using sodium cyanoborohydride, and acylation (reagents acetic anhydride / pyridine) produced 7 as a mixture of C17 epimers.
+The ring closure of ring III to intermediate 8 was achieved with an aldol reaction using lithium bis(trimethylsilyl)amide, using only the epimer with correct configuration.
+Subsequent reduction of 8 using sodium borohydride, followed by acylation resulted in epimeric diacetate 9.

-A DBU mediated elimination reaction formed olefinic alcohol 10 and subsequent Swern oxidation have an unstable amino ketone 11.
-In the final steps a Horner–Wadsworth–Emmons reaction (methyl 2-(diethy1phosphono)acetate) give acrylate ester 12 as a mixture of cis and trans isomers which could be coached into the right (trans) direction by application of light in a photochemical rearrangement, the ester group was reduced (DIBAL / boron trifluoride) to isostrychnine 13 and racemic strychnine 14 was formed by base-catalyzed ring closure as in the Woodward synthesis.
+A DBU-mediated elimination reaction formed olefinic alcohol 10, and subsequent Swern oxidation give the unstable amino ketone 11.
+In the final steps, a Horner–Wadsworth–Emmons reaction with methyl 2-(diethyl-1-phosphono)acetate provide acrylate ester 12 as a mixture of cis and trans isomers which could be converted into the desired trans isomer via application of light in a photochemical rearrangement.
+The ester 12 was reduced (reagents DIBAL / boron trifluoride) to isostrychnine 13, and racemic strychnine 14 was formed by base-catalyzed ring closure, as it was in the Woodward synthesis.